rjNemo/devbook_ts/README.md

 - [Redux](https://redux.js.org/) - A predictable statea container for JavaScript apps
 - [Firebase](https://firebase.google.com/) - Firebase helps mobile and web app teams succeed

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/rjNemo/devbook_ts/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/rjNemo/devbook_ts/tags).

 ## Authors